 All: Lord prepare me, to be a sanctuary, pure and holy, tried and true and with thanksgiving, I'll be a living, sanctuary, oh for you.

-HYMN "Lead on Eternal Jesus" (insert)
+HYMN "I Want Jesus to Walk with Me" (insert)

 Singing is one way to connect to God through our bodies.
 We stand up, breathe deep, and let loose.
 And as Augustine wrote, "(S)he who sings, prays twice."